-Comma separated numeric monitoring plugins.
-By default there is only one - filesystem.
+Comma-separated numeric monitoring plugins.
+By default there is only one:

-Time period in seconds for numeric monitoring pre-aggreagation buffer.
-During this period of time monitoring points are going to be pre-aggregated and accumulated in buffer.
-At the end of this period aggregated points will be flushed to
+Time period in seconds for numeric monitoring pre-aggregation buffer.
+During this period of time, monitoring points will be pre-aggregated and accumulated in a buffer.
+At the end of this period, the aggregated points will be flushed to

---numeric_monitoring_plugins.
-0 means work without buffer at all.
-For the most of monitoring data some aggregation will be applied on the user side.
-It means for such monitoring particular points means not much.
-And to reduce a disk usage and a network traffic some pre-aggregation is applied on osquery side.
+0 means to work without a buffer at all.
+For most monitoring data, some aggregation will be applied on the user side.
+In these cases, particular points don't mean much.
+To reduce disk usage and network traffic, some pre-aggregation is applied on the osquery side.

 File to dump numeric monitoring records one per line.
 The format of the line is

 <PATH><TAB><VALUE><TAB><TIMESTAMP>.
 File will be opened in append mode.